-JEE Main Cutoff 2020 - NTA will be releasing the cutoff of JEE Main 2020 in online mode after the result is announced or counselling is conducted.
+JEE Main Cutoff 2020 - NTA will release the cutoff of JEE Main 2020 in online mode along with the result of the JEE Main 2020 April session.
+The expected cutoff of JEE Main 2020 has been updated here.
 There will be two types of JEE Main 2020 cutoff - qualifying and admission.
-The qualifying cutoff of JEE Main 2020 will consist of the minimum marks that has to be scored to qualify for JEE Advanced.
+The qualifying cutoff of JEE Main 2020 will consist of the minimum marks that have to be scored to qualify for JEE Advanced.
+Students must note that the cutoff will be released after the declaration of JEE Main April result.
+The result of JEE Main 2020 January session will only comprise of the scores of the candidates.
 Only those candidates who meet the prescribed JEE Main cutoff 2020 will be allowed to attempt JEE Advanced examination for IIT admissions.
 Candidates will be able to access the qualifying cutoff along with the result of JEE Main.
-The admission cutoff of JEE Main 2020 will be the minimum ranks that has to be secured to have higher chances of admission into the participating institutes.
+The admission cutoff of JEE Main 2020 will be the minimum ranks that have to be secured to have higher chances of admission into the participating institutes.
 The admission cutoff will be released by JoSAA authorities after every round of allotment.
 While preparing the JEE Main 2020 cutoff, the concerned authorities will consider various factors related to the examination.
 It is to be remembered that the cutoff of JEE Main 2020 will be different for every category, course and institute.
-Read the full article to know more about JEE Main Cutoff 2020.Latest: JEE Main 2020 admit card is now available.
+Read the full article to know more about JEE Main Cutoff 2020.Latest: JEE Main 2020 application form for April session is available now.

 JEE Main 2020 January Session Examination

 April 30, 2020

 Release of Qualifying Marks